knowgoio/knowgo-vehicle-simulator/README.md

   an Isolate or Web Worker depending upon the target platform.
-- An optional `HTTP Server isolate` for exposing a REST API with basic vehicle controls - starting/stopping the vehicle, updating the vehicle state, and querying vehicle events.
+- An optional `HTTP Server isolate` for exposing a REST API with basic vehicle controls - starting/stopping the vehicle, updating the vehicle state, handling vehicle notifications, and querying vehicle events.

 As the simulation state can not be shared directly across the isolates, the simulation model in the main isolate acts as the source of truth